M.A. and B.A. Journalism and Mass Communication, Point Park University.

 JOUR 101 Survey of Mass Communications.
 Visual Communication Module.
 The students’ study the history of film and photography, photojournalism, photo ethics, and social media.

 JOUR 101 Survey of Mass Communications.
 Print Module.
 Subject matter includes the invention of the printing press and its historical implications.
-Includes video and hands-on activities.
+The course includes video and hands-on activities.

 JOUR 103 Visual Communication Design.
 I instructed a three-hour class on introduction to design, Photoshop, and typography.